 Repetitive Strain Injury (RSI).
 Rarely has there been more confusion and fear about something which is just a simplistic label for a set of fairly standard physiotherapy conditions.
 What is it?
 Does it really exist?
-In this article we look to dis-spell some myths and give you the benefit of our experience in how to deal with it if you have it and how to avoid it if you haven’t.
+And can RSI treatment actually work?
+In this article we look to dis-spell some myths and give you the benefit of our experience in how to treat RSI if you have it and how to prevent it if you don’t.

 Does Repetitive Strain Injury (RSI) Exist?

 According to the famous 1993 court case Judge Proseer ruled that RSI does not exist in the UK.
 If you’re really keen you can read this report on the case.
 I would tend to agree.
 As with many things from the world of physiotherapy it is just a grouping of conditions into a convenient label.
 Let’s consider the words.
 Repetitive – you’ve done a lot of something.
 Strain – it asked something of your body.
 Injury – it caused some damage.
 The one I would disagree with the most here is injury.
 In most cases it is not an injury.
 As in nothing went twang, snap or pop.
 Indeed on MRI scans there is often nothing to see.

 What you’ve done too much of could be anything.
 Computer work is often a large part of the problem.
 The term was first coined in the 80s as computer use was on in the increase.
 Other common causes include painting, bricklaying, golf and tennis.
 But it really can be anything that requires you to use a lot of muscles over and over again.
 But how is that some people get it and others don’t?

 To over simplify I would consider two options.
 How much are you overusing your muscles?
 How sensitised is your nervous system?